Skip to contents

 ## --------------------------------------------------------------

-Once you have completed working with a file, you can delete it with gemini_delete_file()
+Once you have finished working with a file, delete it with gemini_delete_file():

 gemini_files$name[1] |>